relativitydev/file-migration-cli/README.md

 ### APM metrics

 <details><summary>View APM metrics</summary>

-The File Migration CLI collects APM metrics **_for TBD commands_**.
+The File Migration CLI collects APM metrics for only the migrate command.
 This functionality is enabled by default.
 For information about the metrics that are collected, see the [README.md file](https://github.com/relativitydev/transfer-api-samples/blob/master/README.md) for the TAPI.

 The following command performs a TBD and collects APM metrics.
 It includes the enabled /apm+ parameter: